 Apart from simulation-based studies, the MANET research literature also contains analytical work on mobility and protocol performance modeling.
 One of the earliest analysis of mobility was done by Mc Donald and Znati in [6].
 They used a RW like mobility model and derived expressions for the probability of path availability and link availability for different initial conditions.
-Stochastic properties of the RW model were studied recently in [21], [22] and [23].
-Su, Lee and Gerla exploited the non-random movement of mobile nodes during intervals to predict its location in [9] They proposed a model for link duration and evaluated it using the RW model.
+Stochastic properties of the RW model were studied recently in [20], [21] and [22].
+Su, Lee and Gerla exploited the non-random movement of mobile nodes during intervals to predict its location in [9].
+They proposed a model for link duration and evaluated it using the RW model.
 In this paper, we examine the detailed statistics of link and path duration including PDFs across several mobility models used in our study.
-Gruber and Li presented a very detailed analysis of link duration times for a two hop MANET in [24].
+Gruber and Li presented a very detailed analysis of link duration times for a two hop MANET in [23].
 In this study, the distribution of the link duration appeared to be exponential.
 Their analysis assumed that the source and destination are fixed while the intermediate hop is moving using the RW model.
-The exponential distribution of link duration also comes up in the analysis of single path and multipath DSR by Nasipuri, Castaneda and Das in [20].
+The exponential distribution of link duration also comes up in the analysis of single path and multipath DSR by Nasipuri, Castaneda and Das in [19].
 They assumed that the link durations are exponentially distributed independent random variables (i.i.d) and analytically derived the distributions for path duration, which turns out to be exponential as well.
 The underlying mobility model was not very clearly specified.
 Moreover, the exponential distribution assumption was not validated by simulation or real data.
-Inspired by these works, in this paper, we examine the detailed statistics of link and path duration including PDFs across the RW, RPGM, FW and MH models.
+Inspired by these studies, in this paper, we examine the detailed statistics of link and path duration including PDFs across the RW, RPGM, FW and MH models.
 We observe that under certain conditions the path duration PDFs can be approximated by exponential distributions for the models used in our study.
 We demonstrate the effect of the number of hops, the transmission range and the relative speed of the mobility model on the path duration PDF.
-Using the case study of DSR, we propose simple analytical models that relate the average path duration and the non-propagating cache hit ratio to the performance of reactive protocols (in terms of throughput and routing overhead).
+Using the case study of DSR, we propose simple analytical models that relate the average path duration to the performance of reactive protocols.
+These models can also be extended for the performance of